bobpozun/bobpozun.github.io/index.md

 **_Software Test Engineer, PayPal (Acquired via Swift Capital - Sept 2017)_** **_(June 2016 – Current)_**

-- Embedded test engineer on an agile RESTful web services team responsible for testing numerous web services on a weekly release cycle
+- Test engineer on a REST web services team responsible for testing numerous web services on a weekly release cycle
 - Re-engineered C# test solutions to be data driven eliminating thousands of lines of code, drastically improving maintainability, and filling numerous gaps in requirement coverage
-- Implemented Jenkins on an AWS instance to run all web service tests nightly and on demand.
-Later implemented similar configurations on Teamcity
+- Implemented Jenkins (later Teamcity) to run all web service tests nightly and on-demand
-- Assist management in hiring, onboarding and mentoring other test engineers (cross-team)
+- Assisted in hiring, onboarding and mentoring other test engineers (cross-team)
-- Assisted DevOps team by developing Authorization and Routing Sparkle Formation test solutions in AWS using Boto3 and Python for a full network cutover.
+- Developed Auth and Routing test solutions for sparkle formation using Boto3 and Python for a full network cutover to AWS
+- Developed Crypto API test solution using Jest for regression/functional and Artillery and Datadog for load testing

 **_Software Test Engineer, PeopleLinx (Sept 2015 – May 2016)_**